dsmrreader/dsmr-reader/README.md

 ### Database backend ###
 The application stores by default all readings taken from the serial cable.
 Depending on your needs, you can choose for either (Option A.) **PostgreSQL** (Option B.) **MySQL/MariaDB**.
 If you have no idea what to choose, **I generally advise to pick PostgreSQL**, as it has better support for timezone handling (needed for DST transitions).

-For a project of this size and simplicity it doesn't matter anyway. :] I plan to support SQLite later on as well.

 #### (Option A.) PostgreSQL ###